Analysis | The never-ending fight over whether to include the Equal Rights Amendment in the Constitution

 It’s a proposed addition to the Constitution that tries to do exactly what the name suggests: say that under the law, women and men have equal rights.
 It’s short, reading: “Equality of rights under the law shall not be denied or abridged by the United States or any State on account of sex.”

-Practically, its passage means that discrimination based on gender, or treating women differently than men when it comes to divorce, property rights, or anything else is unconstitutional.
+Practically, its passage means discrimination based on gender, or treating women differently than men when it comes to divorce, property rights or anything else, is unconstitutional.

 The battle over this amendment is a century long, and its supporters have been tantalizingly close for decades.
 It was originally proposed in 1923 by leaders of the suffrage movement, who had just succeeded in getting a woman’s right to vote into the Constitution.
 In the 1960s, conservative lawyer Phyllis Schlafly rallied conservative women around opposing it.